int128/jira-to-slack/README.md

 - Someone updated summary or description of an issue.
 - Someone deleted an issue.

+### Mentions

+`jira-to-slack` sends mentions to reporter and assignee of the issue.

-If the issue or comment has mentions (i.e. `@foo` or `[~foo]`), the server appends them to the title of message for Slack notification.
+If the issue or comment has mentions (Slack style `@foo` or JIRA style `[~foo]`), `jira-to-slack` sends the mentions as well.

-### Health check endpoint

-The server always returns 200 on `GET /healthz` for liveness probe and readiness probe.
+## Other solutions

+[JIRA Mattermost Webhook Bridge](https://github.com/vrenjith/jira-matter-bridge).
+Great work.
+This is almost perfect but notifies many events so it may be noisy.

+[Mattermost official JIRA Webhook Plugin](https://docs.mattermost.com/integrations/jira.html).
+This is still beta and in progress.
+Currently this does not notify comment.

 ## Contribution

 This is an open source software licensed under Apache License 2.0.
-Feel free to book your issues or pull requests.
+Feel free to open your issues or pull requests.

 ### Development